Small fire forces evacuation of residents from Plum senior citizen apartment building along Repp Road

 Authorities say the fire is believed to have started in an apartment on the fourth floor and was extinguished by the building’s sprinkler system, according to Tribune-Review news partner WPXI-TV.

-Firefighters have been ventilating the building to remove smoke.
-Some residents were permitted to return to their apartments.
+No one was injured in the blaze, according to Allegheny County Chief Fire Marshal Matt Brown.
+He said the fire was accidental, and limited and contained by an automatic fire sprinkler system.

-The American Red Cross was summoned to the scene to provide assistance to residents who may be displaced as a result of the fire.
+The American Red Cross was summoned to the scene to provide assistance to residents who may have been displaced as a result of the fire.

-An Allegheny County fire marshal also was dispatched to determine how the fire started.

 A web page for the building where the fire was reported lists it as the Retirement Residence of Plum, which is open to people 55 and older who meet certain income requirements.